Shane Lowry resists fightback to knock Jordan Spieth out of WGC-Dell Match Play

 However, the former Open champion took advantage of an erratic display from Spieth to race into a five-hole lead at the turn and held on to complete a 2&1 victory at Austin Country Club.

-Hughes thrashed Montgomery 6&5 in the other match in group 12 to set up a play-off between the pair, although they had to wait for the day’s other matches to tee off before they could get under way on the first hole.
+Hughes thrashed Montgomery 6&5 in the other match in group 12 to set up a play-off between the pair, which Hughes won on the first hole after Montgomery fired his approach over the green and third shot into a bunker.

-American Max Homa had earlier become the first player to reach the last 16, despite not hitting a single shot.
+Hughes will face Max Homa in the last 16 after Homa had earlier advanced to the knockout stages without hitting a single shot on Friday.

 Homa was due to face former Masters champion Hideki Matsuyama in the final round of group matches, only for Matsuyama to withdraw before play got under way with a neck injury.